MingjieJian/pymoog/README.md

 ## Installation

+Please note that `gfortran` is required before installing `pymoog`.

 - `clone` this repository and `cd` into the corresponding folder;
 - `pip install .`
 - `pip install -r requirements.txt`